 The Board members of the Scheme received no remuneration from the Scheme or employers in connection with the management of the Scheme with the exception of the Chairman.
-The Chairman received \$83,890 including GST (2017: \$84,674 including GST which related to a 24 month period).
+The Chairman received \$89,902 including GST (2018: \$83,890 including GST).